canelhasmateus/diamond/vault/NetworkReverseProxy.md

 * Ingress:
   * Hey, you talk to me sir,  and if you wanna access the pictures API, I can route requests.

-As a reverse proxy, when receiving a [[ProtocolTLS]] handshake request, we can choose to act in several ways.
+As a reverse proxy, when receiving a [[TLS]] handshake request, we can choose to act in several ways.

 The first one is to respond to the client with the proxy's own [[TLSCertificate]] and TLS Parameters.
 This is called [[TLSTermination]].
 This necessitates, however, that the Private[[EncryptionKey]] and certificate be in the reverse proxy.
 This raises major concerns: